Believe it or not, there is a rule for the order of adjectives in front of a noun.

 (Colors combined with “and” are not usually hyphenated as multiple adjectives serving as one, unless included with another adjective, as in “red-and-white-striped shirt.”)

 Many materials or animals can be described with a pattern or not (plain, plaid, lined, checkered).

-Exercise: His three friendly, small, heavy, round, happy, old, gray-and-white speckled puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young, brown-and-white speckled puppies met us at the gate.